 No secret agenda, no biased opinions, and no judgment, ever.

 Choosing a counselor is an important decision.
-Let’s begin with a free phone call.
+Let’s begin with a phone call.

 We can use this time to get to know each other and determine if we are a good match.